-Hotplug alerts a DVI/HDMI device to downstream a/v changes by toggling.
+Hotplug alerts a DVI/HDMI device to downstream EDID changes when toggled.
 For some devices, such as a PC, it may be necessary to keep hotplug high at all times.
 The hotplug signal is part of a HDMI/DVI interface.
-The Radiance provides 2 hotplug settings, "Normal" and "Always On".
-The "Normal" behavior is to toggle hotplug for the HDMI inputs when the EDID information has been updated.
-The source is supposed to then read the EDID and make any necessary changes.
-If the source changes things in response to this new EDID it may restart HDCP, which can sometimes result in losing the video momentarily.
-If the device connected to the Radiance output toggles the hotplug to the Radiance then there may be some new EDID information to passback to the sources and, if hotplug is set to "Normal", hotplug on all the inputs may get toggled.
+The Radiance provides two hotplug settings, "Normal" and "Always On".
+The "Normal" behavior is to toggle hotplug signal sent back to the HDMI inputs when the EDID information needs to be updated.
+The will then read the EDID and make any necessary changes.
+If the device connected to the Radiance output toggles the hotplug to the Radiance then there may be some new EDID information to passback to the sources and, if hotplug is set to "Normal", hotplug on all the inputs may be toggled to achieve this.

-Some sources like PC's just stop sending video on HDMI/DVI, and/or go into sleep mode, when the hotplug signal is not asserted, so setting hotplug on the Radiance to "Always On" is a solution.
+Some sources, such as PC's, stop sending video on HDMI/DVI, or enter sleep mode, when the hotplug signal is not asserted, so setting hotplug on the Radiance to "Always On" is a potential solution.
+As mentioned above, generally Hotplug should be set to "normal."

-Sometimes the connectivity of a system can cause a "hotplug loop"---an example would be connecting the Radiance output to an audio receiver and then hooking the monitor output of the receiver to one of the Radiances' inputs.
-So you can see, if the Radiance toggles its input to the audio receiver, the receiver would check our EDID and then toggle its hotplug back to the Radiance to inform it about this new EDID.
-The receiver has no idea that the Radiance started it.
-This could just keep going on, so again setting the Radiance input that's connected to the monitor output from the receiver to "Always On" would stop this hotplug loop from occurring.
+Sometimes the connectivity of a system can cause a "hotplug loop."
+An example this is when connecting the Radiance output to an audio receiver and then hooking the HDMI monitor output of the receiver to one of the Radiances' inputs.
+Then, if the Radiance toggles its Hotplug back to the receiver's output, the receiver would check the Radiance's EDID and then toggle its hotplug back to the Radiance to inform it about this new EDID.
+The Radiance again toggle Hotplug in response.
+This creates a continuing loop of HDMI activity that may not end.